Boating Information

 Mooring Buoys

-The Florida Keys coral reef is one of our most precious natural treasures — and the only living coral barrier reef in the continental United States.
-To help protect it, boaters are encouraged to use mooring buoys instead of anchors.
-Here’s what to know:
+The Florida Keys coral reef is one of the area’s most precious natural treasures and the only living coral barrier reef in the continental United States.
+Mooring buoys are an easy way for boaters to help protect it.
+Think of them as reef-friendly parking spots: tie up, enjoy the view and skip the anchor drop.

-- What They Are – Mooring buoys are 18-inch, blue-striped markers you can tie off to, preventing anchor damage to coral.
+- What They Are – Mooring buoys are 18-inch, blue-striped markers that boaters can tie off to, helping prevent anchor damage to coral.

-- Cost – There’s no fee to use them.
+- Cost – There is no fee to use them.

 How to Use a Mooring Buoy

-- Tie off correctly – Run your boat’s bow line through the loop of the yellow pick-up line, then cleat both ends to your bow.
-Never tie directly to the yellow line—it can damage the buoy system.
+- Tie Off Correctly – Run your boat’s bow line through the loop of the yellow pick-up line, then cleat both ends to your bow.
+This keeps you secure and helps protect the buoy system.

-- Check the buoy – You’re responsible for your vessel.
-Make sure it’s holding properly and report any problems to a sanctuary office.
+- Check the Buoy – You are responsible for your vessel.
+Make sure the buoy is holding properly and report any problems to a sanctuary office.

 - Find locations – View the buoy map to see sites within the Florida Keys National Marine Sanctuary